mathiasbader/hairpin-analyzer/HowTo.md

 # How to
 The Hairpin Analyzer is a python based script which takes the output files of the [BiQ Analyzer HT](http://biq-analyzer.bioinf.mpi-inf.mpg.de) and restores the double strand information.
 To run HairpinAnalyzer, the user has to install python and provide the following output folders of BiQHT:

-CpGs – mandatory!!!

-nonCpGs – optional (provides nonCpG methylation data) Conversion – optional (provides conversion rate of cytosine) SNPs – optional (outputs the base at a given SNP)
+**Mandatory folder:**
+* `CpGs`

+**Optional folders:**
+* `nonCpGs`    provides nonCpG methylation data
+* `Conversion` provides conversion rate of cytosine
+* `SNPs`       outputs the base at a given SNP

-A detailed description, on how the individual folders are generated, can be found in Giehr at al. 2018.
+A detailed description, on how the individual folders are generated, can be found in *Giehr at al. 2018*.
 Make sure that all folders are stored in one main folder:

-    (BiQHToutputProjectXY/CpGs)
-    (BiQHToutputProjectXY/nonCpGs)
-    (BiQHToutputProjectXY/Conversion)
-    (BiQHToutputProjectXY/SNPs)
+    BiQHToutputProjectXY/CpGs
+    BiQHToutputProjectXY/nonCpGs
+    BiQHToutputProjectXY/Conversion
+    BiQHToutputProjectXY/SNPs

 We recommend using the given folder names to minimize the adjustments on the configuration file `configuration.py`.

-1. Copy the folder HairpinAnlyzer to the desired location
+1. Copy the folder HairpinAnalyzer to the desired location
-2. Open configuration.py.
+2. Open `configuration.py`.
 Go to the section `Additional data paths` and give the path to the main folder under the point `data_path_main_folder = `

     Example:
 ```